1926 - 2015

-Gisela Willi-Winandy, a soprano soloist, teacher, and conductor, has promoted music wherever she has resided.
-Based primarily in Europe, she has traveled with her husband as his assignments led them to live in France, Madagascar, Israel, Switzerland, Italy, England, and Rwanda.
+Gisela Willi-Winandy, a soprano soloist, teacher, and conductor, promoted music wherever she resided.
+Based primarily in Europe, she traveled with her husband as his assignments led them to live in France, Madagascar, Israel, Switzerland, Italy, England, and Rwanda.

 Although Gisela was born in Darmstadt, Germany, when her father was studying theology at the Seventh-day Adventist seminary, she spent her childhood living in Zurich and Basel, Switzerland.
 An exceptionally gifted child, she was offered free piano lessons, beginning at age four.
 By age ten, she was accompanying hymns at church.

 Gisela studied piano and voice at the Musikschule und Konservatorium in Basel, where she received a professional teacher's diploma in 1948.
 The conservatory director, impressed by her talent and potential, recommended that she be given a full scholarship for continued study for a Solistendiplom (Soloist Diploma), the highest degree.
 She completed that program with special honors in 1958.